AaronAlvarez2291/Goldman-Sachs-Crack-Leaked-Passsword-Database-Project/README.md

 After the conducted analysis we determined that the organization is using an outdated password algorithm which offers very little protection in the event of a password database leak.
 We also determined that the current password policy the organization is using is not aligned with industry best practices.
 As a result of the analysis I created this document which proposes the following uplifts to increase the overall level of password protection and help align our password policy with industry best practices.

+Dear Goldman Sachs

+I am writing this email regarding the leaked password database to let you know about my findings and to let you know about my suggestions to improve your password policy and help keep your passwords secure in case of another breach.

+After the conducted analysis it was determined that your organization uses the MD5 algorithm an outdated hashing algorithm which offers very little protection for hashing passwords.
+It was also determined that your current password policy is not aligned with the industries best practices allowing users to have short and noncomplex passwords.
+Seeing that you were using the MD5 hashing algorithm it was very easy to crack the leaked password hashes with hashcat and crackworkstation which is an online hash decoder.

+After cracking the passwords, we found that the organizations password policy has a minimum length of 6 characters for passwords and that there is no specific requirement for password creation.
+Users can use any combination of words and letters to create a password.
+As a result, I think the following controls could be implemented to increase the overall level of password protection and make cracking much harder in case of another database leak:

+1.	increase the password length this will increase the computational effort required to crack the passwords.
+2.	allow for all character types in a password and require at least one non-alphabetic character and usage of ASCII characters because every additional character increases the time it takes to crack a password exponentially and by adding numbers, symbols, upper and lowercase letters to the password it makes it very difficult to brute force.
+Thus, having a long, complex password is more secure.
+3. Avoid common words and character combinations in your password.
+4.	regularly check current passwords to ensure that they have not been broken.

+Seeing that your current password policy is not aligned with the industries best practices things I would suggest improving your password policy are:

+1. Using a better hashing algorithm that provides a higher level of protection.
+2.	implement salting to prevent usage of rainbow tables and implement peppering to make it harder to crack.
+3. Having longer and stronger passwords which increases the time it takes to crack a password exponentially.
+4. Train your users to follow these policies.

+Kind Regards,
+Aaron Alvarez

+Passwords Cracked:

+e10adc3949ba59abbe56e057f20f883e	md5	123456
+25f9e794323b453885f5181f1b624d0b	md5	123456789
+d8578edf8458ce06fbc5bb76a58c5ca4	md5	qwerty
+5f4dcc3b5aa765d61d8327deb882cf99	md5	password
+96e79218965eb72c92a549dd5a330112	md5	111111
+25d55ad283aa400af464c76d713c07ad	md5	12345678
+e99a18c428cb38d5f260853678922e03	md5	abc123
+fcea920f7412b5da7be0cf42b8c93759	md5	1234567
+7c6a180b36896a0a8c02787eeafb0e4c	md5	password1
+6c569aabbf7775ef8fc570e228c16b98	md5	password!
+3f230640b78d7e71ac5514e57935eb69	md5	qazxsw
+917eb5e9d6d6bca820922a0c6f7cc28b	md5	Pa$$word1
+f6a0cb102c62879d397b12b62c092c06	md5	bluered
+8d763385e0476ae208f21bc63956f748	md5     moodie00

 <h2>Observations</h2>

 <b>Security Algorithms used:</b>